19 August 2025

 What does this mean for your portfolio?

 By adding some exposure to AUNZ equities the reliance on tech driven performance is immediately reduced, contributing to a more balanced and diversified risk profile.
 While at the same time the sector alignment with global benchmarks in other areas is largely maintained.
-Together these regional exposures can help stabilise returns across varying market condition.
+Together these regional exposures can help stabilise returns across varying market conditions.

 Source: S&P Dow Jones Indices, data as of 30 April 2025